tomosheighway/MapLogger/README.md

 /*
 TODO TASKS
-Add key for colours of presaved / searching points Allow user to add text notes about a given location Update to use real DB not CSV file
+Allow user to add text notes about a given location Update to use real DB not CSV file
 Login / user then store points for that given user.